Sandy Keeter is a Professor in the Information Technology Department at Seminole State College in Florida.

 Additional support resources:

-Looking for information on how to support your students?
-Check out our upcoming Empowered Educator 2-day event covering this, culturally responsive teaching, student perspectives on online learning and more.
+Looking for more information on how to support your students?
+Check out our Empowered Educator event covering this, culturally responsive teaching, student perspectives on online learning and more.